• Skip to main content

 • Validate Their Role – Being part of a team matters, even if they aren’t starting.

-• Separate Worth from Playing Time – Who they are isn’t defined by the scoreboard.
+• Separate Worth from Playing Time – Who they are isn’t defined by their minutes.

 • Watch Your Words – Avoid “Why didn’t you play?”
 They already know.